shafy/shafyy/content/about.md

 I'm also the co-creator of two open-source projects: [Fugu](https://fugu.lol), a privacy-friendly product analytics software, and [Mapzy](https://mapzy.io), a store locator.

+I run a newsletter, where I send out a video of science communicators such as Carl Sagan and others twice a month.
+It's called [The Cassandra Dispatch](https://cassandradispatch.org/).

 Previously I created a school that exists only in VR (didn't work out), a plant-based cheese company (didn't work out either) and co-founded a company called [Chimpy](https://heychimpy.com) (worked out).

 I was born and raised in Zurich, Switzerland and currently live in Berlin, Germany.